WebAssembly/tool-conventions/EHScheme.md

 CFI, SjLj, ARM, and WinEH.
 Then why do we need the support for a new EH scheme in a compiler as well as libraries supporting C++ ABI?

-The most different aspect about Wasm EH handling that necessiates a new EH scheme is the way it unwinds stack.
-Because of security concerns, Wasm code is not allowed to touch its execution stack by itself.
-When an exception is thrown, the stack is unwound by not libunwind bug a JavaScript engine.
-This affects various components of Wasm EH that will be discussed in detail hereafter in this document.
+The most different aspect about WebAssembly EH handling that necessiates a new EH scheme is the way it unwinds stack.
+Because of security concerns, WebAssembly code is not allowed to touch its execution stack by itself.
+When an exception is thrown, the stack is unwound by not the unwind library but a JavaScript engine.
+This affects various components of WebAssembly EH that will be discussed in detail hereafter in this document.

-The definition of an exception scheme can be different from a compiler's point of view and that of libraries (libcxxabi / libunwind).
+The definition of an exception scheme can be different from a compiler's point of view and that of libraries.
 LLVM currently supports four EH schemes: Dwarf CFI, SjLj, ARMEH, and WinEH, among which all of them use Itanium C++ ABI with an exception of WinEH.
-ARMEH resembles Dwarf CFI in many ways other than a few architectural differences.
-Unwind libraries also implement different unwinding mechanism for many architectures, each of which can be considered as a separate scheme.
-In this document we mostly describe Wasm EH scheme using comparisons with with two Itanium-based schemes: Dwarf CFI and SjLj.
-Even though the unwinding process itself is very different, code transformation required by compiler and the way libcxxabi and libunwind communicates in part resemble that of SjLj exception handling scheme.
+ARMEH resembles Dwarf CFI in many ways other than a few architectural differences. unwind libraries also implement different unwinding mechanism for many architectures, each of which can be considered as a separate scheme.
+In this document we mostly describe WebAssembly EH scheme using comparisons with with two Itanium-based schemes: Dwarf CFI and SjLj.
+Even though the unwinding process itself is very different, code transformation required by compiler and the way C++ ABI library and Unwind library communicates in part resemble that of SjLj exception handling scheme.

 ## Active Personality Function Call

 ### WebAssembly Stack Unwinding and Personality Function

-For other schemes, stack unwinding is performed by libunwind: for example, DWARF CFI scheme uses call frame information stored in DWARF format to access callers' frames, whereas SjLj scheme traverses in-memory chain of structures recorded for every `try` clause to find a matching one.
-And while these EH schemes examine every possible call frame that can catch an exception, i.e., a call frame with `try`-`catch` clauses, they call the _personality function_ in libcxxabi to check if we need to stop at the current fall frame, in which case there is a matching `catch` clause or cleanup actions to perform.
+For other schemes, stack unwinding is performed by the unwind library: for example, DWARF CFI scheme uses call frame information stored in DWARF format to access callers' frames, whereas SjLj scheme traverses in-memory chain of structures recorded for every try clause to find a matching one.
+And while these EH schemes examine every possible call frame that can catch an exception, i.e., a call frame with try-catch clauses, they call the _personality function_ in the C++ ABI library to check if we need to stop at the current fall frame, in which case there is a matching catch clause or cleanup actions to perform.

-On the other hand, from Wasm code's point of view, after a [`throw`](https://github.com/WebAssembly/exception-handling/blob/master/proposals/Exceptions.md#throws) instruction within a try block throws an exception, the control flow is magically transferred to a matching `catch` block, which returns an exception object.
-So the unwinding process is completely hidden from Wasm code.
-That means it's not possible to call the personality function from libunwind anymore.
+On the other hand, from WebAssembly code's point of view, after a [`throw`](https://github.com/WebAssembly/exception-handling/blob/master/proposals/Exceptions.md#throws) instruction within a try block throws an exception, the control flow is magically transferred to a matching `catch` block, which returns an exception object.
+So the unwinding process is completely hidden from WebAssembly code.
-**Unlike this process, Wasm unwinding process is performed by a JS engine, and it stops at every call frame that has `catch (C++ tag)` instruction.**
+That means it's not possible to call the personality function from unwind library anymore. **Unlike this process, WebAssembly unwinding process is performed by a JS engine, and it stops at every call frame that has `catch (C++ tag)` instruction.**

 For other EH schemes, after the personality functinon figures out which frame to stop, it does three things: